danielabar/meblog/src/markdown/rails-dependent-destroy.md

 * Calling `delete` on Author model fails on foreign key constraint for author instances that have one or more associated books.
 * Book instances (`belongs_to` side of relationship) can be destroyed or deleted with no errors and this action only affects the book, not the related author.

-Use the `dependent: :delete_all` option to support a cascade style delete where a parent model and all its associations can be removed, where the associated models can be immediately deleted via SQL DELETE, with no need for their `before_destroy` callbacks invoked, i.e. no need for any final cleanup.
+Use the `dependent: :delete_all` option to support a cascade style delete where a parent model and all its associations can be removed, and where the associated models can be immediately deleted via SQL DELETE, with no need for their `before_destroy` callbacks invoked, i.e. no need for any final cleanup.

 ## Scenario 4: Belongs to not specified and Has Many Nullify